RedHatInsights/ubi-hive/README.md

 3. Update `Dockerfile` : `ARG HIVE_VERSION` setting it to the version required.
 4. If ubi-hadoop image tag is out-of-date, change the FROM line in the Dockerfile to reference the correct hadoop image tag.
 5. Execute `get_hive_version.sh` to make sure that the output matches the new hive version.
+6. Increment the value in `image_build_num.txt`
-6. Run a test build by executing `pr_check.sh`
+7. Run a test build by executing `pr_check.sh`
-7. If successful, then commit changes and push branch.
+8. If successful, then commit changes and push branch.
-8. Create a PR, this should execute a PR check script.
+9. Create a PR, this should execute a PR check script.
-9. If successful, get approval and merge.
+10. If successful, get approval and merge.

 # Utility Scripts

 * `get_hive_version.sh` : Get the current hive version from the `Dockerfile`.
+* `get_image_tag.sh` : Return the image tag made from the hive version and the build number from `image_build_num.txt`
+* `docker-build-dev.sh` : Executes a local test build of the docker image.

 # Integration Scripts